Embroidery & sewing

-Maybe friends or family have asked you to make them something with a cute design and that could be a relaxing hobby, but if your plans are oriented towards being a business owner, you must develop some skills and invest in professional equipment:
+Maybe friends or family have asked you to make them something with a cute design and that could be a relaxing hobby, but if your plans are oriented towards being a business owner and making an income, you must further develop your skills and invest in professional equipment:

 - Offer the option of making custom designs so that your customers can have most of the creative freedom and you will therefore not have to worry about coming up with ideas

-- Get a bigger office space, maybe even outside of your house where you can work with no distractions
+- Get a bigger office space area, maybe even outside of your house, to work with no distractions.

 - Look into developing your own embroidered patches (this could be a business within a business!)

 - Have multiple embroidery designs that you have practiced thoroughly for your customers to choose from